kabuhakmeh3/job-classifier/README.md

 # job-classifier

 **Note:** ML/NLP model development and training was performed locally.
 Once additional data is labeled, the model will be re-trained.
-There are now two demo notebooks available in this repository.
+There are several demo notebooks available in this repository.
 One explores the types of jobs available in a daily feed.
-The other provides a simplified NLP model workflow.
+The others demonstrate and compare the use of several techniques to classify text data.
 These are demonstrations only and should not be used in production.
+The current production model is a logistic regression binary classifier using a bag of words representation of text data.
+This is in the process of being updated to a multinomial naive Bayes classifier to handle multiple labels.
+Future development will consider complement naive Bayes to handle imbalanced class representations in training data.

 ### Development of NLP models to classify job postings